VietCT04/OrderFlow/README.md

 `Kafka` is only required when the `kafka` profile is active; otherwise, outbox events accumulate in PostgreSQL for inspection.

+Redis backs the cross-cutting concerns too: catalog caches (`RedisCacheManager`), distributed job locks (`RedisDistributedLockManager`), and HTTP rate limiting (`RateLimitingFilter`) all share the same Redis cluster so the system can scale horizontally without duplicating coordination logic.

 ---

 ## Domain modules & responsibilities